Last Updated on August 18, 2020 by Matt

-For many people, a portable generator is a tool that is only used rarely.
-But when you do need to use it, it’s generally pretty important that it actually works.
+For many people, a portable generator is a rarely used tool.
+But when you do need to use it, it’s pretty important that it actually works.

 This is certainly true in emergency situations like power loss from extreme weather.